 MICAST-2 uses ESA’s Materials Science Laboratory in the US laboratory Destiny.
 Nothing less than a miniature metal furnace in space, the Materials Science Laboratory can heat samples to 1400°C before letting the metals solidify.
-ESA astronaut Alexander Gerst will take over collecting data for the MICAST-2 experiment from colleague astronauts by installing cartridges with aluminium–silicon and aluminium–silicon–iron cast alloys.
+ESA astronaut Alexander Gerst took over collecting data for the MICAST-2 experiment from colleague astronauts by installing cartridges with aluminium–silicon and aluminium–silicon–iron cast alloys.

 The alloys are heated and solidified to study the microscopic structure of the resulting metal.
 A rotating magnetic field can be applied to increase the mixing.
 The goal is to understand the microstructure of alloys and how this changes under different casting conditions.

 Researchers are particularly interested in controlling tree-like microstructures called dendrites that form during the solidification process.
 Controlling the number of dendrites in a metal can change properties such as elasticity.

 Researchers examine growth patterns and evolving microstructures as samples of metallic alloys crystallise.
 The results will complement computer simulations and help to produce more efficient aluminium alloys for the transport industry.

 Cetsol-2 uses the same facility as MICAST-2 but focuses on how cooling aluminium alloys in specific areas and adding microparticles can improve the result.

 Aluminium is used in many products, from car engines to industrial machines but casting strong forms is heavily influenced by temperature differences during the cooling process.
 In a single block of cast aluminium, the strength, elasticity and resistance can differ because the aluminium does not cool uniformly.

 This problem has been known for years but an effective computer model to use as a basis for improving the process has been missing.